Fall 2021 Classes are happening in person! Click through to check out our offerings and register!

 If you’re looking for even more online theatrical arts resources, we’ve got you covered!
 Miller has compiled an ever-growing list of virtual resources for theater lovers of all ages.
 Click the link below and start having some fun!
 Questions and suggestions can be sent to Education Director Miller Susen at email@example.com.

 About Education @ Live Arts

 At Live Arts we offer low cost and accessible year-round process-driven educational opportunities for children, teens, and adults.
-Our classes, workshops, festivals, audience talkbacks, and free volunteer-facilitated groups offer community members the opportunity to explore all aspects of theater, including acting, playwriting, script analysis, improvisation, musical theatre, and movement.
+Our classes, workshops, festivals, audience talkbacks, and free volunteer-facilitated groups offer community members the opportunity to explore all aspects of theater, including acting, playwriting, script analysis, improvisation, musical theater, and movement.

 Questions about Live Arts Educational programming?
+Want to teach for Live Arts or work as an intern or summer camp counselor?
 Please contact Miller (first name Miller!) at 434.977.4177 x100 or firstname.lastname@example.org.

 We are committed to providing year-round classes, workshops, groups, and discussions led by experienced theater artists to students of all levels.
 These programs are designed to promote diverse ways of thinking, problem-solving, self-expression and to encourage creativity, curiosity, and personal growth.